Izzat-Kawadri/Mobile-Robot-with-Gesture-Control-Using-ROS/README.md

   <img src="./images/nodes.png" alt="rosnodes" height="300"/>
 </p>

-- The ESP32 was programmed using the Arduino IDE to act as a ROS node, subscribing to the `cmd_vel` topic.
+- The ESP32 was programmed using the Arduino IDE to act as a ROS serial node, subscribing to the `cmd_vel` topic.
 It interpreted the velocity commands and controlled the motors accordingly.
    - A Python script using Mediapipe was developed to recognize hand gestures from the laptop camera.
 Detected gestures were mapped to different movement commands, which were published to the `cmd_vel` topic in ROS.
    - ROS nodes were created for Turtlesim and Teleop_Turtle to enable both simulation and keyboard control.